mintster/nixmash-bootique-microservices-demo/README.md

 ## Installation

-See the [Jangles](https://github.com/mintster/jangles) README for instructions on setting up the MySQL datasources for Development and Testing.
-This includes running **schema.sql** and **data.sql** scripts and defining the MySQL data connections in a `connections.xml` external property file.
+The [Jangles](https://github.com/mintster/jangles) Module sets the application configuration in External Property and Config files.

+1. Create two MySQL databases (H2 not used in tests because Stored Procedures are not supported.)
+Examples: *janglesdb* and *janglestestdb*.
+2. MySQL Setup scripts are located in **jangles:/install/sql.** Run **schema.sql** and **data.sql** in Working and Test DBs.
+3. Copy external files in **jangles:/install/external** to a subdirectory of your **/home/user** directory and update the MySQL Connection settings in `connections.xml`.

 ## Running the Application